Updated: Mar 5

-No matter what, at some point, all women are going to ask themselves the dreaded, lingering question: is my period, in fact, normal?
-While it is true that no two cycles are going to be exactly alike, and ‘normal’ is more of a spectrum than any one thing, there are some things that are typically experienced across the board, some red flags and some ways you can keep tabs on your own menstrual normality.
+No matter what, at some point, all women are going to ask themselves this question: is my period normal?
+While it is true that no two cycles are going to be exactly alike, and ‘normal’ is more of a spectrum than any one benchmark, there are some things that are typically experienced across the board, some red flags, and some ways you can keep tabs on your own menstrual normality.

 What’s Basically Normal?